Connect with others who understand.

 Different types of gastric lymphoma have been linked to various risk factors.

 Up to 9 out of 10 people with MALT lymphoma have a Helicobacter pylori infection.
-H. pylori is a bacteria that is often found in the stomach.
-It usually doesn’t lead to cancer.
-In some cases, however, this infection can cause ongoing stomach inflammation, which increases the numbers of lymphocytes in this organ.
-Eventually, these lymphocytes may turn cancerous.
-If MALT lymphoma is not treated, it may turn into gastric DLBCL.
+This infection is often found in the stomach, and it doesn’t usually lead to cancer.
+In some cases, however, chronic (long-term) H. pylori infection can cause ongoing stomach inflammation, which increases the number of lymphocytes in this organ.
+Over time, these lymphocytes may turn cancerous.
+In rare cases, MALT lymphoma can turn into gastric DLBCL without proper treatment.
 DLBCL can also develop on its own.

-Gastric T-cell lymphomas have also been linked to celiac disease.
-This autoimmune condition develops when the body can’t properly process grains wheat, rye, and barley.
+Gastric lymphomas have also been linked to inflammatory bowel diseases and celiac disease — a condition that develops when the body can’t properly process grains like wheat, rye, and barley.

 Diagnosis of Gastric Lymphoma